AGPT Academic Post Program

 Explore an academic career as part of your GP training journey

-The everyday practice of GPs is based on evidence.
-GPs need to be able to filter, critically appraise, interpret and apply the information available to them.
-The Australian General Practice Training (AGPT) Academic Post program allows registrars to develop research, teaching, project management and critical evaluation skills during a part time, 12-month academic training term, completed alongside clinical training.
+The AGPT Academic Post Program allows registrars to develop research, medical education and critical thinking skills during a part time, 12-month academic training term, completed alongside clinical training.

-There are a total of 20 academic posts available every year.
-This includes two specialised posts, the AIDA post offered to an Aboriginal or Torres Strait Islander general practice registrar, and the AJGP post ,which incorporates a standard Academic Post with additional editing work.
+There are a total of 20 academic posts available each year.
+This includes three specialised posts; the AIDA post, the PhD post and the AJGP post.

 Why should I apply for an Academic Post?